-In the last few months I’ve been part of the YouView Humax DTR-T1000 beta testing so unlike other reviews this is an actual, proper hands on review complete with videos and images you simply won’t find on those other review sites which simply re write press releases.
-This is a long one so you’ll want to grab a beverage before reading.
+For the last few months, I’ve been part of the YouView Humax DTR-T1000 beta testing; so unlike other reviews, this is an actual, proper hands-on review, complete with videos and images you simply won’t find on those other review sites that just rewrite press releases.
+This is a long one, so you’ll want to grab a beverage before reading.

-It’s been a hell of a ride for YouView to come to a stage where it’s finally been released and available for sale on the shelves at most electronic retailers.
-The long journey is brilliantly chronicled over at Wikipedia and well worth a read to see how Youview has progressed from conception to reality.
+It’s been a hell of a ride for YouView to come to a stage where it’s finally been released and become available for sale on the shelves of most electronic retailers.
+The long journey has been brilliantly chronicled over at Wikipedia and it’s well worth a read if you want to know how YouView has progressed from conception to reality.

 YouView Humax DTR-T1000 Hardware Specs

-What we have here is a twin Dvb tuner (freeview) pvr recorder, supporting hd and streaming on demand playback from our uk main broadcasters.
-High definition freeview, red button services and 500gb of storage is provided which roughly nets you roughly 300 hours of standard definition or 125 hours of high-definition content (HDMI cable is provided).
+What we have here is a twin DVB tuner (Freeview) PVR recorder, supporting HD and streaming on demand playback from our UK main broadcasters.
+High-definition Freeview, red button services and 500GB of storage are provided, which nets you roughly 300 hours of standard definition or 125 hours of high-definition content (HDMI cable is provided).

-Wireless connectivity isn’t included but what you do get an option for 2 power line ethernet cables letting you connect to the internet via power outlets in the house.
-You do pay a small £40 premium to get this with your YouView box but I suppose it removes any dodgy signal issues in a building.
+Wireless connectivity isn’t included, but what you do get is an option for two power line Ethernet cables, so you can connect to the Internet via power outlets in the house.
+You do pay a small £40 premium to get this with your YouView box, but I suppose it would remove any dodgy signal issues in a building.

-Connection wise on the back we have HDMI, Scart, RGB, RJ45, SpDif RF and a usb port on the back so like most freeview boxes of this ilk, you’re covered for connections.
+Connection-wise, on the back we have HDMI, Scart, RGB, RJ45, SpDif, RF and a USB port, so like most Freeview boxes of this ilk, you’re covered for connections.

-The actual housing on the YouView box is covered with a special type of finger mark attracting finish but something like this is hardly going to be something you touch often.
-Looks wise its ok, not overly bad-looking with the only main detractor being a retro style VDF or vacuum style display (thanks ezra) in orange.
+The actual housing on the YouView box is covered with a special type of fingermark-attracting finish, but a device like this is hardly going to be something you touch often.
+Looks-wise, it’s ok—not overly bad-looking, with the only main detractor being a retro-style VDF or vacuum style display (thanks Ezra) in orange.
 Thankfully it’s not bright enough be piercing like the Apple TV.
-That orange VFD display does scroll show information all the time with no way of disabling it in any of the system preferences.
+That orange VFD display does scroll show information all the time, and there’s no way of disabling the scroll in any of the system preferences.

-Other reviews have mentioned that small fan to make quite a bit of noise, Thankfully on my unit there’s no complaining about noise levels.
+Other reviews have mentioned that the small fan can make quite a bit of noise.
+Thankfully on my unit, there’s no complaining about noise levels.

 YouView Startup Times

-Starting up from cold comes in 2m 14s with eco settings set the to default of high.
-Interestingly in the settings menu there’s no medium option, just low or high.
-With the unit in power saving mode it’ll still record programs silently with only the orange glowing ring to let you know there’s still power going to the uni.
+Starting up from cold comes in 2 minutes and 14 seconds with eco settings set to the default of high.
+Interestingly in the settings menu, there’s no medium option—just low or high.
+With the unit in power-saving mode, it’ll still record programs silently with only the orange glowing ring letting you know there’s still power going to it.

-You’ll only find 2 eco modes on the box at the time of writing, simply high or low.
+You’ll find only two eco modes on the box at the time of writing: high and low.

 Eco Mode High:

-Power comsumption in standby: Less than 1 Watt
+Power consumption in standby: Less than 1 Watt